 The job search has changed in recent years and so have company demand and expectations.
-In order to be more competitive, candidates should also think of creative ways to present themselves.
+In order to be more competitive, candidates should also think of creative ways to present themselves through resume writing.
 When the competition is tough, you need to stand out in order to be seen and to prove your worth.

-Here are five rules that you can ditch right away and make your resume quite different and appealing for the prospective employer.
+Here are five resume writing rules that you can ditch right away.
+These tips will make your resume quite different and appealing for the prospective employer.

-The old rule goes that you need to make your resume a bullet-pointed list with your jobs and responsibilities, education and skills that follow in chronological order.
-It was not recommended to use I, make the resume personal or let alone make it sound like a story.
+The old rule goes that you need to make your resume a bullet-pointed list.
+This includes your jobs and responsibilities, education, and skills that follow in chronological order.
+It was not recommended to use I, make the resume personal, or let alone make it sound like a story.

 Now, it is exactly the opposite.
 The more personal and genuine you sound, the higher your chances of getting hired are.
-It is good to tell a story of how you become good at what you are doing, rather than using the cliché “having a proven track record of success”.
-Show your passion and talents, tell your employer why you matter and why you are a good fit for their business.
+It is good to tell a story of how you become good at what you are doing.
+There is no need to use the cliché “having a proven track record of success”.
+Show your passion and talents.
+Tell your employer why you matter and why you are a good fit for their business.

 The electronic resume is something that many companies prefer.
 They use automated applicant tracking systems and special software that shows them who are the suitable candidates out of all received resumes.
 The search is based on certain keywords, so you need to include them in your resume but without overstuffing it.

 You can easily skip this rule.
 Include only the jobs that are relevant to the current position you are applying for or those that you are specifically proud of.
-Instead of duties and responsibilities list your greatest achievements – it can even be organizing the company’s Christmas party, which will be an indication of your organizational skills, rather than simply stating “great organizational skills”.
-If you find it appropriate, it will be a good idea to include a sentence or two as to why you have quitted each position – to study, to pursue new options or because the business was bought by another corporation.
+Instead of duties and responsibilities list your greatest achievements.
+It can even be organizing the company’s Christmas party.
+This would be an indication of your organizational skills, rather than simply stating “great organizational skills”.
+If you find it appropriate, it will be a good idea to include a sentence or two as to why you left each position – to study, to pursue new options, or because the business was bought by another corporation.
 This will give a better idea to the recruiters rather than a list of all the jobs you’ve had since school.

 One of the worst rules is that you need to stuff your resume with keywords and use robotic and non-personal language.
 You need to break that rule right now and tell the recruiters your personal story if you want them to read it.